-Soon after.
-I was stopped by a motorcyclist for a photo.
+A moment later, I was stopped by a motorcyclist for a photo.
 The photo was made by his wife.
 The driver had a helmet but his passenger did not.
-Is the back seat in a motorcycle safer?
-Or maybe they driver wears it only because of the legal requirement?
-Safety is disregarded in whole Asia.
+Safety is disregarded in the whole of Asia.

-Sost is a border city.
+Sost is a border town.
 Or rather a village.
-I approached the first hostel and they gave me an exorbitant price for a room.
-I asked the second hostel.
+I approached the first hostel and they proposed me an exorbitant price for a room.
+I asked in the second hostel.
 They proposed 4x less for one night.
-When I told the Pakistani tourist from the first hostel the price they proposed me (he wanted me to stay in the first hotel to talk about my trip), he looked astounded.
+When I told the Pakistani tourist from the first hostel the price they proposed to me (he wanted me to stay in the first hotel to talk about my trip), he looked astounded.
 He got 2x less.
 Be careful, if you are a foreigner, they will want to rip you off literally everywhere.
-Even in awesome Pakistan.
+Even in Pakistan.

 In the evening, I met again Greg, a Polish cyclist who I first met at Fairy Point north to Nanga Parbat, with his two Pakistani companions.
-We went out for a dinner.
+We went out for dinner.
 Both Pakistani guys got altitude sickness and took a lift to the border.
-Greg climbed, but the first day he cycled to the national park border and started from there.
+Greg climbed to the top, but the first day he cycled to the national park border and started from there.
 He advised me to try to camp on the warden checkpoint.
-He had already finished his Pakistani trip and next day took a bus back to Gilgit.
+He had already finished his Pakistani trip and the next day took a bus back to Gilgit.

 Finally, after another 5 hours, I reached the top.
-After negotiating with police I was allowed to cycle to the border itself, 300m from the police check.
+After negotiating with police, I was allowed to cycle to the border itself, 300m from the police check post.
 As a result, I could make a photo with everyone who wanted a photo earlier while overtaking me 😉

 I could not stay there long.
 I soon started a descent.
 Cycling down on a perfect surface starting from the altitude of over 4700masl (low air density) means that you gain speed superfast.
 I hit 60kmh in a time when normally I would reach 30.
-It got harder at 4000masl when I got a front wind, but still I rarely dropped below 30kmh.
+It got harder at 4000masl when I got a front wind.
+However, my speed rarely dropped below 30kmh.
 After almost 2h of descending, I was back on the national park border.

 It was 7pm and got dark, so I asked policemen for camping there, as Greg advised me.
 In the evening, I ate quasi-Italian food in the local restaurant.
-It was not good at all, but would you care what you eat after cycling at 4715masl? 😉 You already know what Pakistani people want to talk about?
-Soon, the owner started asking me about beauty of Slovak girls 😀 And of course I had to explain why I am not married yet given I am already 24yo.
-Weird thing is that he is older, also not married, but was surprised that I was not.
+It was not good at all, but would you care what you eat after cycling at 4715masl? 😉 You already know what Pakistani people want to talk about.
+Soon, the owner started asking me about the beauty of Slovak girls 😀 And of course, I had to explain why I am not married as I am already 24yo.
+The weird thing is that he is older, also not married, but was surprised that I was not.
 I was so tired that I could not care less.
 Later, he and two friends “helped me” setting up my tent.
-It took twice as long as alone, but still experiencing human kindness was great.
+It took twice as long as alone, but still experiencing human kindness was great 😉

-After 2h pleasant ride, I was back in Sost.
+After a 2h pleasant ride, I was back in Sost.
 I chilled out on that day as the border was closed (holidays in China).
-Next day, I passed the border.
+The next day, I passed the border.

-The controls: First, the passport control in Sost with quick check of luggage – I had to open and show everything, but they did not check each item.
+The controls: First, the passport control in Sost with a quick check of luggage – I had to open and show everything, but they did not check each item.
 We packed into the bus and drove to Khunjerab Pass.
 The luggage check in Sost was only to make sure that I would pass the real check.
 Chinese check.
 It was crazy, it took more than 1 hour.
-They checked literally each item, opened my laptop and phone and checked photos.
+They screened literally every item, opened my laptop and phone and checked photos.
 For 15minutes, they were deciding whether the photo of the flag from Baltit Fort is not the breach of their rules.
 They even knocked on the frame of the bike to check if it is empty inside.
-I had to pass the screening in a big machine, like on airport but I had to stay there for 5 minutes not 5 seconds.
+I had to pass the screening in a big machine, like at the airport but I had to stay there for 5 minutes, not 5 seconds.

-After making sure that I do not want to blow out the whole China, I could come back to the bus and we continued to Tashkurgan.
+After making sure that I do not want to blow out the whole of China, I could come back to the bus and we continued to Tashkurgan.
 It was a very different place.
-All villages in Kashgar are far from the road, buildings are low, and there is a fence on both sides on the road plus cameras every 1km or sth like this.
+All villages in Kashgar are far from the road, buildings are low, and there is a fence on both sides on the road plus cameras above the road.
 Mountains look breathtakingly – the road follows the wide valley with colorful mountain slopes on both sides.
-In Tashkurgan, they were debating for 5minutes whether my passport is mine – I was 9y younger when taking a photo in passport 😉 Finally they let me go and I was formally in China.
+In Tashkurgan, they were debating for 5minutes whether my passport is mine – I was 9y younger when taking a photo in passport 😉 Finally, they let me go and I was formally in China.